What is Magento?

 The platform enables developers to add lots of third-party integrations such as Google Analytics, eBay, Paypal, Mail Chimp, and many more.

-Magento is making an effort to be one of the fastest eCommerce stores in the world.
+They are making an effort to be one of the fastest eCommerce stores in the world.
 We’ve recently discussed speed in our other blog post, The Importance Of The Speed Of Your Digital Channel, in this we specify 3 speed opportunities that can increase conversion crates, average order values and page views.

-Magento provides the opportunity for developers to create themes and one of the fastest themes we’ve found is Hyva, which is a truly rapid site and scores perfect scores on Google’s Lighthouse analysis tool.
+It provides the opportunity for developers to create themes and one of the fastest themes we’ve found is Hyva, which is a truly rapid site and scores perfect scores on Google’s Lighthouse analysis tool.
 More info on lighthouse can be found at one on one of our other recent blog posts – Lighthouse scores – What are they and why are they important?

 Another option is to build a PWA (Progressive Web App) storefront that can speed up your website even further and delight your customers with a lightning fast experience.
 We have in depth knowledge of Vue Storefront which is an open source PWA frontend, designed with the headless approach.
 It is the easiest way to make your Magento-based Commerce meet mobile-first standards.